bgamari/ghc-proposals/proposal-submission.rst

   at any time.

 - *Implementation*: Accepted proposals may be implemented and submitted for code review.
-  In most cases the proposal author will implement the change themseves, although they are under no obligation to do so.
+  In most cases, proposal authors will implement the change themselves, but there is no obligation to do so.

 Technical Facilitation of the Process